 It is actually a pool that achieves an interesting optical illusion – an observer who approaches might be fooled into thinking that the water from the pool flows over the edge and down the slope.
 However, this is actually a matter of design-ingenuity – there is a weir wall and water flows over it, essentially between two walls, and it is recycled back into the pool.

 Overflow pools appear quite similar to infinity counterparts, but there is a different trick employed here.
-Perimeter overflow pools rely on optical illusion which utilizes water’s reflective quality – essentially, water mimics mirrors.
+Perimeter overflow pools rely on an optical illusion that utilizes water’s reflective quality – essentially, water mimics mirrors.

 Water overflows on all sides into a trough, and therefore functions like a vanishing edge.
 Because of this, this pool can look like a flat surface from afar, and only a gust of wind that creates waves and ripples can betray its true nature.
 As far as material goes, perimeter overflow pools can be made of concrete, fiberglass and vinyl, so it is a very versatile design.